scperkins/EJEHardenberg.github.io/public/writing/political/self-made-man.md

 <blockquote>
-	At some point all of this ceased to be about desire, if it was ever really about desire in the firstplace, and became about somethingelse: loneliness, or inner pain, or doing time or penance for some longago hurt that had never healed but somehow found companionable misalliance here with all the other misfits and detritus.
+	At some point all of this ceased to be about desire, if it was ever really about desire in the firstplace, and became about something else: loneliness, or inner pain, or doing time or penance for some longago hurt that had never healed but somehow found companionable misalliance here with all the other misfits and detritus.
 I don't think anybody in that place was really capable